pralab/secml/README.md

     - `pip install <package-file>`
  3. Install from local GitLab repository:
     - Clone the project repository in a directory of your choice
-    - Run installation as: `python setup.py install`
+    - Run installation as: `pip install .`
  4. Install from remote GitLab repository.
 In this case, given `{repourl}` in the format, es., `pragit.diee.unica.it/secml/secml-lib`:
     - `pip install git+ssh://git@{repourl}.git[@branch]#egg=secml-lib`